OBiLab/NGSEvolBio/Projects/02-Project-02_sum.md

 ### From raw data to variants

-As the course will cover in very detail this part we will skip and talk only about more specific software.
+As the course will cover this part in detail, we will skip it here and talk only about more specific software.
 In summary you will have to follow the pipeline we have applied during the practicals.

 <div id='section-id-69'/>